 He had 2,955 hits when the 1942 season began and struggled through fifty-two games for the Boston Braves in an effort to reach 3,000.
 On June 17 he hit a sharp grounder that Cincinnati shortstop Eddie Joost stopped but could not hold.
 The scorekeeper signaled a hit, and the crowd roared to salute the 3,000th hit, but Waner stood on first base and shouted, "No, no, no." He wanted number 3,000 to be a clean hit.
 The scorekeeper reluctantly reversed his decision.
 Two days later Waner ripped a clean single for the record.
 New York Herald Tribune sports columnist Red Smith wrote that Waner should have a special page in the baseball record book: Most Hits Rejected by a Batter Lifetime—1.

-Paul Waner worked as a batting coach.
+Paul Waner also played for the Dodgers, the Braves, and the Yankees and after retiring in 1945 worked as a batting coach.
 He was elected to the National Baseball Hall of Fame in 1952.
 He died on August 29, 1965, in Florida.

-After retiring from active play, Lloyd Waner scouted for Pittsburgh and Baltimore until 1955.
+After retiring from active play in 1945, Lloyd Waner scouted for Pittsburgh and Baltimore until 1955.
 Returning to Oklahoma, he worked as a foreman for the City of Oklahoma City, where he died on July 22, 1982.

 Baseball Encyclopedia (10th ed.; New York: Macmillan Publishing Co., Inc., 1996).